elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 ## Step 2:  Pick an IDE and install it

 Refer to the Grand Trio of Tools section to decide on which might work the best.

-# IDNGAF and don't want to read all this crap

-Don't worry, I feel you.

-1. Be sure to install anaconda (see Step 1 and Appendix 1 for testing).
-2. Just download PyCharm Education edition (see Appendix 2 for connecting it to anaconda).
-3. You might want to read my notes on Spyder and Jupyter Notebooks if you're in the data game.
-4. Happy coding 😎

 # The Grand Trio of Tools